Quantum Temporal Fusion Transformer: Conclusion and Outlook

-Finally, if we assume the existence of a perfect quantum device with no noise, deployed with an unlimited number of qubits, exact control mechanisms, and full error-correction our model has the potential to yield highly efficient and insightful results.
+Finally, if we assume the existence of a perfect quantum device with no noise, deployed with an unlimited number of qubits, exact control mechanisms, and full error-correction, our model has the potential to yield highly efficient and insightful results.

-In this work, we have explored how large-scale classical learning models are successfully trained and tested on quantum hardware.
 In the future, we are interested in investigating how modifications to the model's architecture could enable its quantum version to achieve better performance than its classical counterpart.
 Specifically, we are interested in closely observing the quantum subcomponents of this model to improve each subcomponent individually, thereby improving the overall performance of the model.